crystaldba/postgres-mcp/README.md

 ### Connection Configuration

 Like the [Reference PostgreSQL MCP Server](https://github.com/modelcontextprotocol/servers/tree/main/src/postgres), Postgres Pro takes Postgres connection information at startup.
-This is convenient for users who always connect to the same database, but can be cumbersome when users switch databases.
+This is convenient for users who always connect to the same database but can be cumbersome when users switch databases.

 An alternative approach, taken by [PG-MCP](https://github.com/stuzero/pg-mcp), is provide connection details via MCP tool calls at the time of use.
 This is more convenient for users who switch databases, and allows a single MCP server to simultaneously support multiple end-users.